 We’ve discussed the biggest Indiana courthouse here and here over the past few weeks, and we discussed the state’s most opulent back in April.
 Today, we’re going to branch off and talk about the Indiana’s modest modest.
 Or, at least it was for forty-five years.

 Ever heard of Mount Sterling, Indiana?
 What about Fredonia?
 Does Leavenworth ring a bell?
 How about English?
-I didn’t know anything about them either, but I quickly learned after I started this project back in 2011.
+I didn’t know anything about any of those places either, but I quickly learned after I started this project back in 2011.
 See, Crawford County -right on the river- has had a pretty dramatic geopolitical history.
 Back in 1818, the county seat was formed in Mount Sterling, but it was relocated after only four years since it didn’t have a good water supply.
 That’s the type of thing we totally take for granted today- water’s everywhere, at least here, in a bottle.
 But lack of safe water was a big problem for rural Hoosiers back when Indiana was a newborn!
 Today, the town doesn’t even register on Google Maps, although a search will trigger a generic address for an East Mt.
 Sterling Road.
 I’d be willing to bet that the Mt.
 Sterling Church and cemetery sitting at a wide spot in the road represents the site of the original town.

 What about Fredonia?
 Well, that’s where thirsty county officials moved in 1823 when residents transported vital government records to the town in meal sacks.
 There, they found a 39×33 foot brick courthouse, two stories1, built in preparation for the move and lasting as the seat of government until 1843.
 The actual building lasted much longer, though- it’s still there.
 Partially.
-I found an old postcard that purports to show the building2, but it’s probably not really it- the card depicts a one-story building, much like an old schoolhouse, but nevertheless a small community center in town was designed to replicate the building.
+I found an old postcard that purports to show the building2, but it’s probably inaccurate- the card depicts a one-story building, much like an old schoolhouse, but nevertheless a small community center in town was designed to replicate the building.
 Unfortunately, it was built to replicate the structure depicted in the postcard3, which may or may not have been the real courthouse.
 I don’t know- I didn’t stop at the community center- pictures indicated that it looked like a typical, peaked-roof brick building.
 Just like the Subway I used to manage in Yorktown.
 Unfortunately, there’s not enough left of the actual courthouse to make a good determination.

 County government spent twenty-one years in Fredonia before they abandoned the courthouse and moved around the bend and to the north in Leavenworth.
 At last, a town that shows up on a map!
 Here, county officials governed Crawford County well into the 1890s, until court proceedings determined that English, eighteen miles to the northwest and central to the county, would usurp its title and serve as county seat.
 According to lore, a procession of 96 wagons, 478 foot soldiers, and 892 mounted horsemen ventured the distance from English to Leavenworth in order to obtain county records- with force, if necessary5.
 Thankfully, it seems as if no one was killed, and no cannons were deployed like we saw in Wayne County around the same time.
 Those turn-of-the-century Hoosiers!
 A real violent group.